Home Compare AKRBP.OL vs VAR.OL

 Aker BP A vs Vår Energi A: Which Stock Looks Stronger in 2026?

-Vår Energi ASA holds the cleaner structural position, with the lead spread across growth and profitability.
+Vår Energi ASA holds the cleaner structural position, with the lead spread across profitability and valuation.
 Aker BP ASA does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-The overall score gap is 60 points in favour of Vår Energi ASA.
+The clearest separation starts in profitability, but valuation adds another real layer to the result.
+The overall score gap is 33 points in favour of Vår Energi ASA.

 INDUSTRY COMPARISON